-The Company is preparing its inaugural company-wide GHG emissions inventory, prioritizing scope 1 and scope 2 emissions based on the GHG Protocol Corporate Standard.
+The Company is finalizing its inaugural company-wide GHG emissions inventory, prioritizing scope 1 and scope 2 emissions based on the GHG Protocol Corporate Standard.
 The goal of this assessment is to understand the Company's GHG emission footprint across Attractions, Real Estate and Corporate Shared Services, and to identify key sources of emissions across the organization.
 Findings will be used to support the Company's exploration of options to reduce GHG emissions and to evaluate potential GHG emission reduction target(s).

-In addition, in early 2023, the Company is extending its assessment of emissions across its value chain, completing a screening-level assessment of scope 3 emissions.
+The Company extended its assessment of emissions across its value chain, completing a screening-level assessment of scope 3 emissions.
 Scope 3 emissions include emissions from procurement of goods and services, capital goods, business travel, employee commuting and other sources across the Company.
-The scope 3 screening-level assessment, which will help the Company understand material sources of scope 3 emissions across the Company's value chain, is a first step towards quantifying scope 3 emissions, considering guidance from the federal government's Greening Government Strategy.
+The scope 3 screening-level assessment, helps the Company understand material sources of scope 3 emissions across the Company's value chain, is a first step towards quantifying scope 3 emissions, considering guidance from the federal government's Greening Government Strategy.
 Findings from the screening-level assessment will also be used to prioritize emission reduction of scope 3 emissions in the future.

-Over the next year, the Company plans to finalize its inaugural company-wide GHG emissions inventory, develop targets to address corporate scope 1 and scope 2 emissions and develop a decarbonization plan to achieve those targets.
+The Company plans to finalize its inaugural company-wide GHG emissions inventory, develop targets to address corporate scope 1 and scope 2 emissions and develop a decarbonization plan to achieve those targets.
 The Company will also explore and evaluate opportunities to reduce scope 3 emissions across its value chain.